7 min read

 4) Can be used to index and tag specific granules, objects, events, and features in your data collection for fast search, retrieval, and re-use;

 5) Provides the foundation of a versatile information-centric business use case-driven infrastructure for many uses and users of your data assets – tailored to specific needs;

 6) Can be incorporated into business processes (e.g., using the BPEL = Business Process Execution Language) – either through automated data characterization, or human-assisted tag generation, or both;

 7) Helps to find the Signals, Swans, and Shockwaves within data streams from multi-channel sources and sensors (including social, web, machine data, transaction logs, detectors, and other measurement systems), and then converts those signals into actionable information nuggets with targeted business value (i.e., finding patterns in the data haystack); and

-8) Productively utilizes and delivers ROI from your data technology investments (such as The MapR M7 Database Edition) by providing a tailor-made application (characterization) for Hadoop big data processing – e.g., mapping, crunching, and reducing customer data into customer characteristics across distributed clusters of processing nodes for competitive advantage and business insights.
+8) Productively utilizes and delivers ROI from your data technology investments (such as The MapR M7 Database Edition (now MapR Database)) by providing a tailor-made application (characterization) for Hadoop big data processing – e.g., mapping, crunching, and reducing customer data into customer characteristics across distributed clusters of processing nodes for competitive advantage and business insights.